Chiral symmetry breaking and phase diagram of dual chiral density wave in a rotating quark matter: NUMERICAL RESULTS

-As it is shown, for a non-rotating system $\Omega = 0$ [see Fig.\ref{phaseTMu} (a)], three phases exist in the phase portrait.
+As it is shown, for a nonrotating system $\Omega = 0$ [see Fig.\ref{phaseTMu} (a)], three phases exist in the phase portrait.
 At small $\mu$ and $T$, the homogeneous phase is favored.
-By increasing the chemical potential $\mu > \mu_{1}$, after a first order transition from $\chi SB$ to inhomogeneous phase, the wave vector will have non-vanishing value, leading to formation of DCDW.
-At higher $\mu > \mu_{2}$, the DCDW goes to the chiral restored phase by a second order transition.
-Once we increase the temperature, it turns out the thermal effects suppress the homogeneous chiral condensate which in turn, leading to enter the inhomogeneous phase at a smaller chemical potential $\mu_{1}$.
+By increasing the chemical potential $\mu > \mu_{1}$, after a first-order transition from $\chi SB$ to an inhomogeneous phase, the wave vector will have a nonvanishing value, leading to the formation of DCDW.
+At higher $\mu > \mu_{2}$, the DCDW goes to the chiral restored phase by a second-order transition.
+Once we increase the temperature, it turns out the thermal effects suppress the homogeneous chiral condensate which in turn, leads to entering the inhomogeneous phase at a smaller chemical potential $\mu_{1}$.
 On the other hand, similar to the former case, the amplitude of inhomogeneous chiral condensate decreases with temperature, thus, the inhomogeneous phase goes to the chiral restored phase at smaller $\mu_{2}$.
 This leads to the DCDW occurring in a smaller chemical potential interval as temperature increases.

-As concerned the effect of rotation, in Fig. \ref{phaseTMu}(b)-\ref{phaseTMu}(c), we plotted the $T - \mu$ phase portrait of rotating quark matter for $\Omega = 50, 150$ \text{MeV}, respectively.
-Comparing the non-rotating phase diagram with the rotating system, we observe the left and right side of the inhomogeneous phase boundaries, corresponding to the first and second order transitions, moved to the region of the $T - \mu$ plane with smaller chemical potential.
+As concerned the effect of rotation, in Figs. \ref{phaseTMu}(b)$-$\ref{phaseTMu}(c), we plotted the $T - \mu$ phase portrait of rotating quark matter for $\Omega = 50, 150$ \text{MeV}, respectively.
+Comparing the nonrotating phase diagram with the rotating system, we observe the left and right sides of the inhomogeneous phase boundaries, corresponding to the first- and second-order transitions, moved to the region of the $T - \mu$ plane with smaller chemical potential.
 This originates from the suppression of chiral condensate by the rotation.
 On the other hand, the relevant chemical potential interval $\mu_{1} < \mu < \mu_{2}$, for the DCDW becomes smaller as the $\Omega$ increases.
-Moreover, As demonstrated in this plot, the length of the first order phase boundary, in particular, decreases with increasing the angular velocity.
-Hence, it is expected that at some critical $\Omega$, the phase diagram of our model exhibits no trace of DCDW, which in turn, the homogeneous phase goes to the $\chi RS$ phase by a second order transition.
-Concerning the effect of $\Omega$ on location of CP, in Table \ref{tab1} we presented the critical point $(\mu_{\text{crit}} , T_{\text{crit}} )$ obtained by the GL analysis.
+Moreover, as demonstrated in this plot, the length of the first-order phase boundary, in particular, decreases with increasing angular velocity.
+Hence, it is expected that at some critical $\Omega$, the phase diagram of our model exhibits no trace of DCDW, which in turn, the homogeneous phase goes to the $\chi RS$ phase by a second-order transition.
+Concerning the effect of $\Omega$ on the location of CP, in Table \ref{tab1} we presented the critical point $(\mu_{\text{crit}} , T_{\text{crit}} )$ obtained by the GL analysis.